 Geology and reserves of the Mount Marion area

-Western Mining Corporation (WMC) conducted an exploration study at the Mount Marion tenements between 1960 and 1980.
-The study estimated a possible production of 5,000t of lithium carbonate a year.
+Western Mining Corporation (WMC) conducted an exploratory study at the Mount Marion tenements between 1960 and 1980.
+The study estimated a possible production of 5,000tpa of lithium carbonate.

 The mine was expected to have a mine life of ten years.
 A pre-feasibility study was completed by Associated Minerals in 1996.
 The mine produced spodumene concentrates, ranging from 6.5% to 7% Li₂O in the pilot tests.